mutongx/p4m/README.md

 No file(s) to reconcile.
 ```

+### Pure JavaScript API

+The command handler converts all `p4` command outputs to typed objects, making it possible to interact with them programatically.
+Hopefully, this library can be used in a VS Code plugin or something in the future.

+The implementation does not depend on Python, as it parses Python's marshal format in JavaScript.

+I'm not quite familiar with NPM so it is not available as a package for now.
+I will focus on the command-line override part for a while to improve the API design.

 ## Bugs

-- `p4 change -o` will not output in the correct format.
+- `p4 change -o` will output in JSON instead of `p4`'s text format.
 Use `p4 -I change -o` as a temporary workaround for now (`p4m` will skip its processing if any `p4` command-line options are set).